bjackson14/pts-webcomponents/README.md

 First run `npm install pts-webcomponents` to add the library to the `package.json`.
 <br>
-Then import the web component from `pts-webcomponents.esm.js` using a `<script>` tag in the `index.html` file.
+Then import the web component using a `<script>` tag in the `index.html` file.
 To import all web components, import `../node_modules/pts-webcomponents/dist`.
 ```
 <!doctype html>
 <html lang="en">